Pogodaanton/Shadis/README.md

 ## Requirements

 This project was built for webspace hosts in mind.
 These providers usually don't grant shell access, nor do they they allow the installation of additional software.
-Hence, the minimum requirements for Shadis are the following:
+Hence, the minimum requirements for Shadis in production are the following:

-- Apache
+- Apache HTTP Server
 - MySQL
 - PHP
 - ImageMagick